 The first is of the poet Samuel Coleridge's ill-fated character 'The Ancient Mariner'.
 It was on a walking visit to Watchet that Coleridge witnessed a vessel setting out for foreign shores and was inspired to write the epic 'Rime' telling of the misfortunes of a ship after one of it's crew killed a great wandering albatross in the Southern Ocean.

 The second statue is of a real-life seafarer and 'chantyman', John Short, otherwise known affectionately as 'Yankee Jack', who died in 1933 at the age of 94.
-The nick-name came from his exploits as a young sailor in the 1860s when he served in British merchant vessels engaged in running the blockade to supply the Confederacy during the American Civil War.
+The nickname came from his exploits as a young sailor in the 1860s when he served in British merchant vessels engaged in running the blockade to supply the Confederacy during the American Civil War.

-In the 18th Century a paper mill was established at Snail Holt Farm using an apple crushing machine and Watchet has been producing high quality paper ever since.
-All ports need a hinterland providing goods to export and an efficient transport network if it is to prosper.
-The greatest boost to Watchet's prosperity came in 1862 with the arrival of the railway when the town became the terminus of the West Somerset Railway.
-A dozen years later the line was extended to Minehead, but Watchet's railway station remains at a right-angle to the line as a reminder that it used to be at journey's end.
 The railway was closed in 1971 but reopened as a private venture in 1976 to the delight of train buffs up and down the land.
-There is no finer view of the Quantock and Brendon Hills than that to be had from the window of a Pullman carriage and a quick visit to the website at west-somerset-railway is a good place to start.
+There is no finer view of the Quantock and Brendon Hills than that to be had from the window of a Pullman carriage and a quick visit to West Somerset Railway website is a good place to start.

 To reach the mine head a massive three quarters of a mile Inclined Railway had to be constructed with a gradient of 1 in 4 and rising some 800 feet in height.
-A fine scale model of this railway is on display at the town's Museum which is located in the Old Market House close to the Harbour.
+A fine-scale model of this railway is on display at the town's museum which is located in the Old Market House close to the Harbour.

 With abundant car parking space and lots to see I strongly recommend that you get along to the coast and walk in Coleridge's footsteps at the home port of the Ancient Mariner... and if you see an albatross, best leave it be!